kleiners05/Color-Picker/README.md

 # Website Background Color Changer - Chrome Extension

-A Chrome Extension that allows you to dynamically change the background color of any website using a beautiful VS Code-style color picker.
+A Chrome Extension that allows you to dynamically change the background color of any website using a beautiful color palatte style color picker.

+---

 ## Features